Things to do with babies and toddlers

 Montréal's public markets and seasonal outdoor markets and spaces offer a variety of local food, drinks, entertainment and family-friendly activities.
 Grab lunch and snacks for later, enjoy some locally made ice cream, catch some live music and more.
 And be sure to stroll down some of the city’s summertime pedestrian-only streets, where you’ll often find play structures and pop-up entertainment.

-Many of Montréal's famed outdoor festivals are kid-friendly, including summer’s Festival International de Jazz de Montréal and circus festival MONTRÉAL COMPLÈTEMENT CiRQUE and winter’s illuminated Luminothérapie and MONTRÉAL EN LUMIÈRE, with free entertainment, games and more.
+Many of Montréal's famed outdoor festivals are kid-friendly.
+In summer, fill up on culture at the Festival International de Jazz de Montréal and MONTRÉAL COMPLÈTEMENT CiRQUE circus festival; in winter, bundle up and enjoy illuminated Lumino outdoor illuminated works walk and MONTRÉAL EN LUMIÈRE, with free entertainment, games and more.
+There’s more fun to be had at the Festival Petits Bonheurs, which features performances, workshops, short films, and exhibitions for young children aged 0 to 6, the TD-Blue Metropolis Children's Festival, and the Montréal International Children’s Festival (FIFEM).
 Or escape the city in Parc Jean-Drapeau, a short metro ride away and host to numerous events and festivals.

 Atwater Market

-When it comes time to wind down and get a bite to eat, Montréal has parents covered.
-Some excellent places to feed babies and for toddlers to eat and play: Les Malins in the Plateau; La Cabane in Petite Patrie; Café Jardin in Verdun; Caffe della Pace in Outremont; Cafe Sfouf and Le Milieu café and art studio in the Village; and Bouge Petit Café on Papineau Avenue.
+When it comes time to wind down and get a bite to eat, here are some excellent places for babies and for toddlers to eat and play: La Cabane and Bouge Petit Café in Petite Patrie; Café Jardin, Komma Rosta and Café Chato in Verdun; Caffe della Pace in Outremont; Cafe Sfouf and Le Milieu café and art studio in the Village; and Brûlerie Urbaine, in Côte-des-Neiges.
 Or try some of these great places to eat with kids in Montréal, and, of course, locally made ice cream and other frozen treats!
 At the end of the day, sleep tight at family-friendly hotels.

 Jean-Doré Beach